C-byrån: History

-When World War II broke out in 1939, Sweden lacked a modern military intelligence agency.
-Major Carl Petersén was assigned to establish it.
-C-byrån (before 1942 called G-sektionen) was established in 1939, a few months after the outbreak of the war, after a joint campaign of the then Supreme Commander Olof Thörnell and the head of the Intelligence Department of the Defence Staff, Colonel Carlos Adlercreutz.
-Carl Petersén and his second in command, Helmuth Ternberg, shared responsibility for the information gathering missions between them: Petersén gathered information from the Allies, while Ternberg engaged in Finland, Germany, Hungary and Switzerland.
-Ternberg's primary source of information, according to himself, was the head of the German Abwehr, Wilhelm Canaris.
-Ternberg was a German-friendly person, but for that sake not a Nazi sympathizer, however, deeply conservative and nationalist.
-He was like Petersén an adventurer.
+When World War II broke out in 1939, Sweden lacked a modern military intelligence service.
+Major Carl Petersén was tasked with establishing one.
+C-byrån (known as G-sektionen until 1942) was founded a few months after the outbreak of the war following a joint initiative by the Supreme Commander, General Olof Thörnell, and the head of the Defence Staff's Intelligence Department, Colonel Carlos Adlercreutz.

+Carl Petersén and his deputy, Helmuth Ternberg, shared responsibility for intelligence-gathering operations.
+Petersén focused on obtaining information from the Allied powers, while Ternberg concentrated on Finland, Germany, Hungary, and Switzerland.
+According to Ternberg, his primary source of information was Wilhelm Canaris, head of the German Abwehr.
+Ternberg was generally sympathetic to Germany but was not a Nazi supporter.
+He was, however, deeply conservative and nationalist.
+Like Petersén, he was regarded as an adventurer.

-One of the first people that was linked to the agency was Gunnar Jarring, who had the responsibility to attach as many academics as possible to the agency, which began in earnest in 1942.
-Thede Palm was one of them, PhD and friend of future prime minister Tage Erlander from their time at Lund University.
-Ternberg had good contacts with Wilhelm Canaris and its local organization in Stockholm, the so-called Wagner Agency.
-But Ternberg also recruited one of the employees, Erika Schwarze, as a secret agent, against the Germans and only for the Swedes.
+One of the first people recruited to the agency was Gunnar Jarring, who was responsible for attracting as many academics as possible to the organization, an effort that began in earnest in 1942.
+One such recruit was Thede Palm, who held a PhD and was a friend of future Prime Minister Tage Erlander from their time at Lund University.
+Ternberg maintained close contacts with Wilhelm Canaris and the Abwehrs Stockholm branch, the so-called Wagner Agency.
+He also recruited one of its employees, Erika Schwarze, as a secret agent working against the Germans on behalf of Sweden.

-Other people linked to C-byrån was art historian Stig Roth and the artist Algot Törneman.
-At the end of World War II, there were 149 people listed in service at C-byrån, which was housed in the so-called Centralen in an apartment at Sibyllegatan 49 in Stockholm.
-In 1946 C-byrån ceased to exist and Petersén and Ternberg was forced to quit.
-C-byrån ceased to exist after some alleged irregularities, which, however, could never be proved.
-The operations was investigated by the so-called C-byrån Investigation (C-byråutredningen) led by judge Erik Tammelin.
+Other individuals associated with C-byrån included the art historian Stig Roth and the artist Algot Törneman.
+By the end of World War II, 149 people were listed as serving in C-byrån.
+The agency was headquartered in an apartment at Sibyllegatan 49 in Stockholm, in a building known as Centralen.

+In 1946, C-byrån was dissolved, and both Petersén and Ternberg were forced to leave their positions.
+The agency ceased operations following allegations of irregularities, although these allegations were never proven.
+Its activities were investigated by the so-called C-byrån Investigation (C-byråutredningen), led by Judge Erik Tammelin.

-T-kontoret (T office) established in 1946 and headed by Thede Palm, continued C-byrån's operations.
-The archives of C-byrån was in 1967 handed over by Palm to the Military Archives.
-According to Palm, the archives had then been cleaned out.
-For example, the records of all people, Swedish and foreign who had been involved in the agency's operations or come in contact with it, had been destroyed.
-This has later been confirmed by other former C-byrån employees.
+The successor organization, T-kontoret ("T Office"), was established in 1946 under the leadership of Thede Palm and continued many of C-byrån's activities.
+In 1967, Palm transferred C-byrån's archives to the Military Archives.
+According to Palm, the archives had been heavily purged by that time.
+For example, records concerning both Swedish and foreign individuals who had participated in or come into contact with the agency's operations had been destroyed.
+This account was later confirmed by other former C-byrån employees.